Tanosimboangy/Go-challenges/3_totalAmountOfPoints/README.md

 1. 0 <= x <= 4
 1. 0 <= y <= 4

-[Link](https://www.codewars.com/kata/5bb904724c47249b10000131/train/go) for this codewar challenge if you want to give it a try yourself!
+[Link](https://www.codewars.com/kata/5bb904724c47249b10000131/train/go) for this codewar challenge if you want to give it a go yourself!